chef/chef-web-docs/content/community_guidelines.md

     for both escalating to a **Community Advocate** in case of witnessing an incident, and helping to foster the community.
-- A **Community Member** is anyone who participates with the community whether in-person or via online channels.
+- A **Community Member** is anyone who participates with the community whether in-person or using online channels.
 Community members are responsible for following the community guidelines, suggesting updates to the guidelines when warranted, and helping enforce community guidelines.